SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     exchange_mode    : ExchangeMode
 ```

-Exhanges a fixed amount of resources for another fixed amount of resources.
+Exchanges a fixed amount of resources for another fixed amount of resources.
 Players can exchange resources with themselves or other players.

 **source_resources**
 Resource amount sent by the player initiating the ability to the targeted player (this is omitted if the player trades with themselves).
 This removes an amount of